Clubs and Activities

 Brian DePrinzio, Activities Director

-Woodside High School offers a diverse array of activities for students to join in order to develop new skills, to meet new people, to expand their interests, and to enable them to have an interactive role beyond that of a student.
+Woodside High School offers a diverse array of activities for students to join in order to develop new skills, meet new people, expand their interests, and enable them to have an interactive role beyond that of a student.
 Below is the complete list of classes, clubs, and organizations with the corresponding sponsors.
 All students attending Woodside High School have the opportunity to participate in a class, club, or organization and are highly encouraged to do so!

 Graduating Class Clubs